caesarnine/ctxl/README.md

       </directory>
     </directory_structure>
   </project_context>
-  <task>Describe this coding project in detail.
+  <task>Describe this project in detail.
 Pay special attention to the structure of the code, the design of the project, any frameworks/UI frameworks used, and the overall structure/workflow.</task>
 </root>
 ```